-Do they re-visit this risk assessment when notified that a worker is pregnant and inform the woman of any risk in relation to their post and what was done about it?
+Do they undertake an individual risk assessment when notified that a worker is pregnant, and inform the woman of any risk in relation to their post and what was done about it?

-Does the employer automatically carry out a second risk assessment when a woman returns from maternity leave?
+Does the employer automatically carry out further risk assessments as the pregnancy progresses and when a woman returns from maternity leave?

-Are appropriate changes to working patterns and rest facilities provided to returning mothers?
+Are appropriate changes to working patterns and rest facilities provided to pregnant or returning mothers?